tcpfailed/proxy/README.md

 screen ./connectproxy cncserverip cncscreenport proxyport (has ssh logs)

-# Setup - SSH Verification

-1. FILE IS NOT READY FOR RELEASE YET WILL UPDATE THE REPO WHEN ITS FINISHED

 # Socials & Other:

 If you think this is a backdoor, please dm me proof! otherwise fuck off